In the Long Grass

 In the Long Grass is the sixth studio album by the Boomtown Rats, released in 1984 in the UK and 1985 in the US.
 It was the band's last studio material for well over three decades until 2020's Citizens of Boomtown, and the last album to feature keyboardist Johnnie Fingers, as he didn't return when the band was reunited in 2013, and the last to be released by them as a five-piece band.

 The Boomtown Rats' least commercially favourable effort, it failed to appear altogether in the UK Albums Chart, but did reach No. 188 in the US Billboard 200.
-Geldof describes being 'anxious' on the day that he saw the BBC report on Ethiopia because In the Long Grass was not getting on the charts and could have been not great.
+In a 2025 interview, Geldof described himself as being 'anxious' on the day that he saw the BBC news report on the Ethiopian famine which inspired the Band Aid project because he was unsatisfied with the quality and lack of commercial success of In the Long Grass.